 So since the early 1980s, the education reform agenda has tried the following:

-- Link student promotion/retention and gradation to high-stakes tests.
+- Link student promotion/retention and graduation to high-stakes tests.

 - Create school report cards based on high-stakes tests.